Discover which charger is best for your application

 Lead- and lithium-based chargers operate on Constant Current Constant Voltage (CC/CV) by which the voltage is capped when reaching a set limit.
 At this point of the charge cycle, the battery begins to saturate and the current drops.
 Full-charge occurs when the current drops to a set level.
 Lead acid requires a periodic full saturation to prevent sulfation.

 Nickel-based batteries charge with constant current and the voltage is allowed to fluctuate freely.
 This can be compared to lifting a weight with an elastic band where the hand moves ahead of the load.
 Full charge detection occurs when observing a slight voltage drop after a steady rise.
-This method is known as the Delta Voltage Delta Temperature (DV/DT) and works well with rapid and fast charge.
+This method is known as delta Temperature over delta time, or dT/dt, and works well with rapid and fast charge.
 To safeguard against anomalies, such as shorted or mismatched cells, the charger should include a plateau timer to terminate charge if no voltage delta is measured, as well as a temperature sensors.

 A temperature rise is normal with nickel-based batteries, especially when reaching the 70 percent charge level.
 The reason for this is a decrease in charge efficiency and the charge current should be lowered to limit stress.
 When “ready,” the battery must cool down.
 If the temperature stays above ambient, then the charger is not performing right and the battery should be removed.
 Extended trickle charge on nickel-based batteries inflicts damage.
 NiCd and NiMH should not be left in the charger unattended for weeks and months.
 If not required, store them in a cool place and apply a charge before engagement.